Arkmere/FDMS/STATE.md

 The current accepted functional baseline is:

 post-10.1 timing / inline-time cluster complete
-UTC-first timing hardening for the tested strip lifecycle flows is now passing Cancelled Sorties is a current-state cancelled view cancelled strips are fully editable cancelled strips can be reinstated to PLANNED using offset-aware timing rules
+UTC-first timing hardening for the tested strip lifecycle flows is passing dual UTC/local timeline ruler is implemented timeline header strip has been removed timeline display is considered complete for V1 presentation purposes Cancelled Sorties is a current-state cancelled view cancelled strips are fully editable cancelled strips can be reinstated to PLANNED using offset-aware timing rules